NEW! Listen to this article. (Read by George Kamel)

 Like it or not, everyone needs insurance.
 And when we say “everyone,” we mean everyone.
 Whether you’re just starting out after getting your college degree or married with kids, a dog and a house with a white picket fence, having the right insurance will help you sleep a little better at night.

-The primary purpose of insurance is to transfer the risk of financial loss from you to the insurance company.
+After all, the primary purpose of insurance is to transfer the risk of financial loss from you to the insurance company.
+Insurance policies cover large, unexpected expenses that could otherwise destroy your financial life.
 That’s why they call it coverage.
-Insurance policies cover large, unexpected expenses that could otherwise destroy your financial life.
-When the time comes that you actually need your insurance, you’ll be ecstatic that you have it—as long as you have the right kind.
+You can take our 5-Minute Coverage Checkup to make sure you have all the coverage you need.

 Basic Terms and Definitions